 |in-Demand Jobs in Canada|

 |Care providers||Registered Nurses|

 Each province has its own labour market dependent on the resources available within the province and the industries most prevalent.
 For example, people who work in the financial sector will find a lot of opportunities in Ontario and Quebec, film industry workers in British Columbia.
 The occupations listed above are in demand across the whole country, and there are much more.

 How to Immigrate to Canada

 Another example is the Rural and Northern Immigration Pilot (RNIP).
-This immigration program isn’t province specific, but rather community specific.
-A number of towns and small cities across the south west of Canada who wish to also reap the benefits of economic migration have joined together to offer immigrants who can secure jobs within their communities a nomination for permanent residency in Canada.
+This immigration program isn’t province-specific, but rather community-specific.
+A number of towns and small cities across the southwest of Canada that wish to also reap the benefits of economic migration have joined together to offer immigrants who can secure jobs within their communities a nomination for permanent residency in Canada.
 The very existence of the immigration pilot speaks to the opportunities available within these communities.
 A major benefit that helps employers hire foreigners, both in Atlantic Canada and the communities in the RNIP, is the waiver of the Labour Market Impact Assessment (LMIA), typically a requirement for employers in Canada to hire immigrants.